Metric geometry of locally compact groups: Uniformly coarsely proper spaces, growth, and amenability

-\begin{rem} Let $X$ be a non-empty uniformly coarsely proper pseudo-metric space.
-If $X$ is large-scale geodesic, the growth function of $X$ is at most exponential, $\beta_X(r) \preceq e^r$.
-In other cases, it can grow much faster, as shown in Example \ref{toutefonctionestcroissance}. \end{rem}
+\begin{rem} Let $X$ be a uniformly coarsely proper pseudo-metric space.
+If $X$ is large-scale geodesic, the growth type of $X$ is at most exponential, $\beta_X(r) \preceq e^r$.
+In other cases, it can grow much faster, as shown in Example \ref{toutefonctionestcroissanceEXPLE}. \end{rem}